gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone2/UseCases/GabrielaSilva/UseCaseDiagram.md

 #### Secondary
 None

+---

-## Use Case 8 name
+## Use Case 7 Name
-*Store Progress*
+*Save Progress*
 ### Description
 This use case represents the storage of the game progress in the game's data base.
-It is important, since the viewing the game progression depends on the state of the game progression and this can be achieved and stored by the data base.
+It is important, since viewing the campaign progression depends on it.
+The saving can be made automatically.
 ### Actors
-Data Base
+Player
 #### Primary
-Data Base
+Player
 #### Secondary
+None

+---

+## Use Case 8 Name
+*Auto Save*
+### Description
+The purpose of this use case is to demonstrate that the time can automatically save progression, contributing effectively to the *Save Progress* use case.
+### Actors
+Time
+### Primary
+Time
+### Secondary
 None